 What is the purpose of Clearinghouse?

 The purpose of Clearinghouse is to identify drivers who are prohibited from operating a commercial vehicle based on DOT drug and alcohol program violations.
 It will also help to identify those drivers who work for multiple employers or move to a new employer and fail to notify them of violations.
-It will eventually eliminate the need for forms 413 & 301.

 What is the expected implementation date for Clearinghouse?